 Leading academics and media professionals work in small teams on a journalistic product.
 Three of the contributions produced during ComLab will be selected by a jury and awarded a prize of 500 Euros each.

-Applications for ComLab #3 are open to ALL IJP alumni until April 15, 2021.
+ComLab #3 will take place in June 2021.
 With a strong global focus, the four-day workshop will shed light on the impact of sustainable development, especially in relation to different aspects of social justice.